~ ACTIONS ~

-This year, the PAMA choose to support the Easterseals Disability Film Challenge.
-The winning film of this worldwide event will screen in Paris, France, out of competition, as the opening film of the 2019 program.
+The PAMA choose to support the Easterseals Disability Film Challenge.
+In 2019, the winning film of this worldwide event screened in Paris, France, as the opening film of the festival.

 Thank you Nic for making us a small piece of this initiative.

 Sundance Institute Inclusion Resource Map.

 The Easterseals Disability Film Challenge gives filmmakers—with and without disabilities—the opportunity to collaborate to tell unique stories that showcase disability in its many forms.

 The film challenge is a weekend-long filmmaking contest, open to all, that provides a platform for new voices in the entertainment industry.
 Each year, aspiring storytellers are prompted to creatively write, produce and complete a short film.
 Every team must have at least one participant with a disability.
 Challenge winners receive invaluable access to entertainment professionals, opening the door to an industry notoriously difficult to enter.

 The Paris Art and Movie Awards international film festival proudly partnered with several charities for years :

 La Voix de l’Enfant / Child’s Voice (FRANCE), 2015-2018.

 – “Child Voice“, the French largest chartity protecting kids in France (federation “La Voix de l’Enfant”).
 This federation gathers many societies and associations that help children, defend them in courts, protect their rights, give them a voice, offer education and protection.

 Because they are in need of a home, because of family issues, sometimes violence or simply loneliness or lack of luck… “Child Voice” give the kids a voice to defend themselves, from the streets to the courts, and give the opportunities to enhance their chances in life.